 - Enterprise - the ultimate shared web hosting plan.
 SSD servers, 500 email accounts and everything else either unlimited or unmetered.

-This is a more thorough comparison of all thee plans:
+This is a more thorough comparison of all three plans:

 |Disk space limit||100GB||200GB||Unmetered|